 Think about it, many of the Democrat politicians decided to make bald-faced lies about the recently updated election laws in Georgia (which are now on par with the election laws used by many other States in the USA), crying racism, racism, racism.
-When you consider how vociferous the leftist Democrats have become in opposing the incorporation of election integrity, it makes it a little more obvious that election manipulation must be an integral part of their political strategy.
+When you consider how vociferous the leftist Democrats have become in opposing the consideration of election integrity, it makes it a little more obvious that election manipulation must be an integral part of their political strategy.

 To make it even a little more interesting (or embarrassing, depending upon your perspective), a recent Rasmussen poll showed that 30% of Democrats agreed with the statement: “it is likely that cheating affected the outcome of the 2020 presidential election.”